Top 7 Patient Appointment Scheduling Software (2026)

 The Prosper Team

-Patient appointment scheduling is the backbone of access, capacity, and revenue.
+If you're benchmarking scheduling software or rethinking how your practice handles access, the gap between best-in-class and average is measurable: 31-day average wait times, 126-second phone hold times, and fewer than 15% of patients self-scheduling at most groups.
+Patient appointment scheduling sits at the intersection of access, capacity, and revenue.
 It decides how quickly new patients get in, whether calendars stay full, and how smooth the day feels for staff and clinicians.
-Delays are real, with an average of 31 days to schedule a physician appointment across 15 large metro areas in 2025.
-OB GYN averages about 41.8 days and GI about 40 days.
-These rising waits make a strong case for better scheduling design and automation. (globenewswire.com)
+OB-GYN averages about 41.8 days to an appointment and GI about 40 days, making a strong case for better scheduling design and automation.

-How scheduling drives clinic efficiency and patient experience
+How scheduling drives clinic performance and patient experience

-When patient appointment scheduling works, phones are answered faster, digital paths are simple, and no shows drop.
+When patient appointment scheduling works, phones are answered faster, digital paths are simpler, and no-shows drop.
 Patients increasingly want digital convenience.
-In 2024, 89 percent said the ability to schedule anytime via online or mobile tools is important, and nearly two thirds of individuals nationwide accessed their patient portal.
-Yet most practices still see limited self scheduling adoption.
-In late 2024, only 11 percent of medical group leaders reported a majority of patients self scheduling, and in mid 2025, 71 percent said fewer than 25 percent of patients book themselves. (experian.com)
+In 2024, 89 percent said the ability to schedule anytime via online or mobile tools is important, and nearly two-thirds of individuals nationwide accessed their patient portal.
+Yet most practices still see limited adoption of self-scheduling.
+In late 2024, only 11 percent of medical group leaders reported that a majority of patients self-scheduled, per an MGMA Stat poll on patient self-scheduling, and in mid-2025, 71 percent said fewer than 25 percent of patients self-scheduled, per a July 2025 MGMA Stat poll.

 Phones still matter.
 A major health system cut average hold time to 28 seconds while the national average hovered near 126 seconds.
-Faster access and clearer booking options directly improved time to appointment.
-See how a GI group cut call backlogs and sped up scheduling with AI in this case study. (wsj.com)
+Faster access and clearer booking options directly improved the time to the appointment.
+See how a multi-location podiatry group cut front-desk call volume by 70% and dropped call abandonment from 20% to 2% with AI scheduling in this case study.

-Strong patient appointment scheduling reduces abandoned calls, opens after hours access, and improves visit adherence.
+Strong patient appointment scheduling reduces abandoned calls, opens after-hours access, and improves visit adherence.
 Electronic reminders help.
-A meta analysis found electronic notifications made patients 23 percent more likely to attend and 25 percent less likely to miss visits, with multiple reminders outperforming single reminders.
-Targeted reminder programs that add an extra text for high risk visits further reduce missed appointments. (pubmed.ncbi.nlm.nih.gov)
+A systematic review of appointment reminder systems found electronic notifications made patients 23 percent more likely to attend and 25 percent less likely to miss visits, with multiple reminders outperforming single reminders.
+Targeted reminder programs that add an extra text for high-risk visits further reduce no-show appointments.

-Across primary care, medians point to healthy operations when fill rate is near the upper eighties or better, no shows near five percent, and third next available around one week.
-Use these as reality checks for workload and template design. (amga.org)
+Across primary care, medians indicate healthy operations when fill rate is near the upper 80s or higher, no-shows are near 5%, and third-next-available is around 1 week.
+Use these as reality checks for workload and template design.

-EHR integrated schedulers avoid double entry, respect visit rules and authorizations, and keep provider templates as the single source of truth.
+EHR-integrated schedulers avoid duplicate entries, respect visit rules and authorizations, and maintain provider templates as the single source of truth.
 That lowers rework and improves auditability.

 Must have features to look for